kinow/autosubmit/docs/source/usage/recovery.rst

 How to restart the experiment
 =============================

 This procedure allows you to restart an experiment.
+Autosubmit looks for the COMPLETED file for jobs that are considered active (SUBMITTED, QUEUING, RUNNING), UNKNOWN or READY

 You must execute:
 ::